gazebosim/gz-sim/tutorials/spherical_coordinates.md

 </spherical_coordinates>
 ```

-At the moment, the only surface model supported is WGS84 and the only world
+Currently, the supported surface models are WGS84 for the Earth,
+MOON_SCS for the Moon, and CUSTOM_SURFACE for other celestial bodies.
+CUSTOM_SURFACE requires the equatorial and polar axes to be specified
+in meters.

-frame orientation is ENU.
+The only world frame currently supported is ENU.

 Try out an example world that ships with Gazebo and has the coordinates above
 as follows: